gregmuellegger/django-autofixture/docs/index.rst

 ==============================================

 This app aims to provide a simple way of loading masses of randomly generated test data into your development database.
-You can use a management command to load test data through command line.
+You can use a :ref:`management command <loadtestdata>` to load test data through command line.

 It is named *autofixture* because of the similarity of how I mainly used django's fixtures.
 Usually you add test data through the admin to see how your